electrikmilk/cherrilang.org/compiler/actions.md

 }
 ```

-The `name` is surface level, and is mainly used as a name for the argument to show in warnings and errors.
+The `name` is surface level, and is mainly used as a name for the argument to show in documentation, warnings and errors.

 The `validType` specifies the type that the argument that was entered should match or evaluate to.
 If a `Variable` type is entered, the type check is much more forgiving and acts more like any type could be entered.